Co-op Bank unveils £90m dividend ahead of Coventry sale

 Its trading update comes as Co-op Bank prepares to return to mutual ownership in the first quarter of 2025.
 Coventry’s acquisition of the 152-year-old lender, agreed in May, followed Nationwide’s £2.9bn acquisition of Virgin Money, which completed at the start of October.

-Co-op Bank’s customer deposits grew by one per cent during the three months.
+Co-op Bank’s customer deposits grew by one per cent in the third quarter.

 Its board has approved an interim dividend of 0.99p per Class A share to reward investors.
 The bank said the dividend, to be paid on 28 November, would return £90m to shareholders.